Get your mortgage in principle

 Why should I get a MIP from Mojo?

-Getting a mortgage in principle directly from a bank could give you an idea of how much that specific bank might lend.
-However, all lenders have different criteria and attitudes to risk so it’s perfectly possible that you’d be offered more from one lender than another.
-That’s why working with a broker could help you get the best MIP for your needs.
+Getting a mortgage in principle directly from a bank or building society could give you an idea of how much that specific lender might offer.
+However, all lenders have different criteria and attitudes to risk so you may be offered more from one lender than another.

 When should I get a mortgage in principle?